Nelitarnia/WO3U-speedrun-guide/WO3U-speedrun-guide.md

 ## Building up skills

-Developing your characters' passive skills such as Thrift is similar but somewhat faster than building up weapon experience.
-You should generally get S-rank skills by the time you've finished building up your 5-star weapon too.
+Developing your characters' passive skills such as Thrift is similar but much faster than building up weapon experience.
+You should generally have S-rank skills by the time you've finished building up your 5-star weapon too.
 If you got problems with building up skills, you could always try putting Industry on your weapon or getting characters with Aptitude (i.e. Dodomeki or Gyuki) on your team.

 ## Anything else?

 You can also get some unique gear from Gauntlet-mode.
 You might not strictly need these items for NG+ speedruns, but they can't hurt.
 Belt of Concentration (continuous Musou regen) helps with some tactics, for instance.

-Playing through Story-mode is necessary to unlock all the levels.
 Some individual levels also can make use of Matsukaze or Red Hare, so those are helpful to unlock as well.

 # Selecting your team

+General guidelines for team building (especially on NG+ categories):

+- Always try to take Benkei or Xiahou Yuan for fast navigation.

+- If you want to infinite jump, always get Xingcai.
+If you need a lot of horizontal reach, pair her with Yukimura Sanada.
+Or if you need fast height gain, Hanzo Hattori.

+- If you want to wallzip, always get Zhang He.
+If you want to keep flying through the air afterwards, consider Pang Tong, Sanzang, Seimei Abe or two infinite jumpers.

+- If you want to use angled glitch with Samurai-setup, have some low-level Samurai-character specifically prepared for this purpose.
+I like Muneshige Tachibana since he has a low base musou and he can use his sprint attack to bypass thick walls without needing to use any musou.

+- If you want to use angled glitch with TTA-setup, Wang Yuanji with a Confluence on her weapon can build a full TTA-bar almost instantly against a large enemy crowd.

+- If you need to prepare for late spawning officers, Dong Zhuo is probably one of the best characters.
+He has a high base damage and he can set up a completely controllable bomb-based ambush to take out multiple targets at once.

+Also check out the [character tier lists](#Character-tier-lists) and [individual characters section](https://github.com/Nelitarnia/WO3U-speedrun-guide/blob/main/character-notes.md) for more detail on specific characters.

 ## Helpful skills

 - Efficacy

 Efficacy increases damage inflicted upon enemy officers.
 This skill doesn't influence character stats; rather, it just seems to increase your raw damage output against officers.
-This means it works even if your characters already have max stats, and is therefore very useful in categories where you use maxed out characters.
+This means it works even if your characters already have max stats, and is therefore useful even in categories where you use maxed out characters.

 - Vigor

-Increases damage inflicted with combo attacks.
+Vigor increases damage inflicted with combo attacks.
 This is another skill which should influence your raw damage output.
 Intuitively, I've always thought Efficacy might be more useful in runs since you don't really combo enemies all that much, but I can't say for sure.

 - Regeneration